sam-almighty/PWALab/Readme.md

 Login to your IBM Bluemix account using the following command
 > bluemix login -u < username > -o < organization > -s < space >

+You can get the space and organization from the top right corner of the bluemix console

 #### Create your mobile and web app